shafkat-khondker/graph-plotter/README.md

-# graph-plotter
+# Graph Plotter
-Graph viewer that allows users to plot various functions with user-adjustable parameters.
+Graph plotter that allows users to plot various functions with user-adjustable parameters.

 Implemented a graph plotter using Object Oriented Programming in Python

-● The user gets to choose from a list of functions, such as polynomial, trigonometric, as well as functions with no simple mathematical representation (Sawtooth function)
+● The user gets to choose from a list of functions, such as polynomial, trigonometric, as well as functions with no simple mathematical representation (SawTooth function)

 ● Each function is implemented as its own class, which extends an abstract class Function.